Behold, the King of Chips (poem)

 Nevertheless, wish well each faceless occupant, strapped tight in their dim capsule, lit only by numbers and dials.
 Generously, they won’t think of you at all, their headlights carving the long darkness ahead.
 Acknowledge a debt to these travellers, watchmen, samaritans.
 To those who drive as others lie still, ceaseless as blood through veins.
 They will hold the wheel from here.
 They will think the thoughts for a while, carry them away through the night.

-Astrology (poetry)
+Astrology (poem)

 Scientific explanations of how each instant is split